-Skier's 'unbelievable' wrong turn costs her possible silver medal
+Olympic skier doomed by 'unbelievable' wrong turn, loses medal chance

 US WINTER OLYMPICS 2018 MEDAL WINNERS

-Austrian sports director Markus Gandler said he believes Stadlober, trailing far behind eventual champion Marit Bjoergen, simply took her eyes off the track for a moment and lost her orientation.
+Austrian sports director Markus Gandler said he believes Stadlober simply took her eyes off the track for a moment and lost her orientation.

 "For us, it's unbelievable," Gandler said.
 "On this downhill there are two sides, the right course and the left course.
 The right course is the first loop and the left course in the second loop.
 The second loop is going into the finish area."